gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ## Edge cases and dead-ends

-SQLite boasts about having only one database file, which is trivially shared with others, copied, etc. It was so for a long time, but nowadays, there is a journal file (`.db-journal`), a WAL file (when using WAL mode: `.db-wal`), shared memory files when multiple processes are accessing the same database (which is the case when running go tests for multiple packages: `.db-shm`), etc.
+SQLite boasts about having only one database file, which is trivially shared with others, copied, etc. It was true for a long time, but nowadays, there is a journal file (`.db-journal`), a WAL file (when using WAL mode: `.db-wal`), shared memory files when multiple processes are accessing the same database (which is the case when running go tests for multiple packages: `.db-shm`), etc.

 That means that simply using `cp` might work in some, but not in all cases, and lead to corrupted databases or flaky tests.
 SQLite comes out of the box with a solution: the [backup API](https://sqlite.org/backup.html), which we use here, and it takes care of all these ancillary files, it works also in in-memory mode, etc.